QuickBooks HelpQuickBooksHelpIntuit

 Understand your credit card processing statement

 Your monthly statement shows your processing activity by date.
-You'll also find some totals that help you see how your business is doing and track the fees you pay for service.
-Here are the sample statements.
+You'll see info that helps you see how your business is doing and track the fees you pay for services.
+Check out these example statements:

 This is an example of a statement with no monthly service fee.